samforbyn/seQRet/README.md

 #  ***SeQRet*** #

- - ## **Main Idea:** The mission behind this web application is to provide a space online to upload text and images, leveraging QR Codes to share content from the platform ##
+ - ## **Main Idea:** The mission behind this web application is to provide a space online to upload text and images, leveraging QR Codes to share content ##

 ## **MVP:** ##